MuktiRocket/Schedule-app-hapi-node-js/README.md

 The database we are using is https://dev.mysql.com/downloads/mysql/ as our Database.
 We are using https://www.prisma.io/docs/getting-started as our ORM tool in the project.

-## To run migrations and generate the tables

-    npx prisma migrate dev
-    npx prisma generate

 ## Environment file

 please copy the contents of `.env.example` into your `.env`